lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 title: Debugging Puppet Modules in the Overcloud
 ---

-I have been working a lot recently on OpenStack TripleO via Puppet module development.
-When wanting to test any code or changes is quite a long drawn out process to go through cycles of making tweaks, deploying the entire overcloud, checking the results to then repeat the cycle again.
+I have recently been working a lot on OpenStack TripleO via Puppet module development.
+Testing changes in this enviroment can be quite a time consuming process to go through, with the many cycles of making tweaks, deploying the overcloud, checking the results to then repeat the cycle again.

 This quick tutorial will go through how to inject a puppet module into your overcloud and then use `puppet apply` to test a specific puppet module of your